-This Easy Tomato Tart Recipe on Puff Pastry adds tender caramelized onions, fresh tomato and spiced pepperjack cheese to the flakiest mini butter crust!
+This Easy Tomato Tarts Recipe on Puff Pastry adds tender caramelized onions, fresh tomato, and spiced Pepperjack cheese to the flakiest mini butter crust!
 They are perfect for serving on a whim and impressing your guests.
-Serve with other mini entertaining favorites like Deviled Eggs, Pimento Cheese and Crackers, Tomato Tart, Fried Green Tomatoes and Salmon Croquettes for a lovely and simple prep!

 How to Make Tomato Tarts Appetizer

 These tomato tarts are just incredibly delicious but what can you expect when you add caramelized onions, pepper jack cheese, and tomatoes to an egg wash brushed puff pastry tartlet?

 - Make the caramelized onion.
 Cook the sliced onion in the butter and olive oil in a large skillet.
 Season them with salt and pepper and cook until they’re tender and golden brown.

 - Cut circles in the puff pastry dough using a round cookie cutter and place on a parchment paper-lined baking sheet.

 - Brush each pastry circle with the egg wash.

 - Top each one with a tomato slice in the direct center.